plasmodic/ecto/doc/source/overview/cells.rst

 The first optional non-keyword argment is the cell's instance name.
 The instance name is useful for debug and graph display purposes.
 Each parameter that was declared by the cell may be initialized as a keyword argument.
-Other advanced keyword arguments may exist, that are defined by ecto, such as :ref:`strand`.
+Other advanced keyword arguments may exist, that are defined by ecto, such as :ref:`strands`.

 .. sidebar:: When is configure called?